theGreen-Coder/MCTB/README.md

 - Anyone reading this for taking the time to check out my project! :)

 ## Community contributions
-Contributions are welcome—feel free to open issues or submit pull requests!
+Contributions are welcome.
+Feel free to open issues or submit pull requests!

 ## License
 This project is licensed under the MIT License.
 A copy of the MIT License can be found [here](LICENSE).